MoonHighway/learning-graphql/README.md

 # Getting started
 The easiest way to use this repo is to have [Docker](https://www.docker.com) installed and configured on your development machine.

-Before starting this project, you will need to create two `.env` files - one in `./photo-share-api` and one in `./photo-share-client`.

 Please go to [GitHub Developer Settings](https://github.com/settings/developers) to create a new [OAuth Application](https://github.com/settings/applications/new) with the following settings:
 + Application name - Whatever you want
 + Homepage URL - [http://localhost:3000](http://localhost:3000)